 - Reading Eggs – This reading program has lessons that gamify the instructional reading process.
 Children learn to read through games, songs, and storybooks (fiction & non-fiction).

 - Appropriate Level – The new reading learner or special needs child who struggles with traditional reading instructional methods.
 I love the available game and book choices.

-- Parent Involvement – For the elementary lessons, parents should help facilitate but the pre-school levels, let your child explore.
+- Parent Involvement – For the elementary lessons, parents should help facilitate but at the pre-school levels, let your child explore.

 - Referral Code

 - Mathseeds – This program teaches kids aged 3-9 the core math and problem-solving skills with fun interactive lessons.
-The lessons follow themes and children can follow a “road map” through the concepts.
+The lessons follow themes, and children can follow a “road map” through the concepts.

 - Parent Involvement – Parents should help facilitate.